justinlaurenso166/movie-apps/README.md

 Go to frontend folder and run "npm run dev"

-Go to backend folder and run "nodeman app.js"
+Go to backend folder and run "nodemon app.js"